One of the most common questions I get is which drive is the best, let’s look at some pros and cons that hopefully will help you too choose.

 Protection against dirt = Very good (probably the best solution)

 Backlash = Very good (If you find high quality steel Racks)

 Timing belt can be good or bad depending on how you use them.
 I have seen many projects that builds CNC machines with a G2 timing belt that is 6mm wide.
 These are like rubber bands and are only suitable for 3D printers, decal and paper cutting machines.
 The backlash with a 6mm belt must be brutal.
 I use timing belts for my machines as well but these are HTD3M belts 15mm wide and with a steel core.
 These work very well and you can even turn the belt upside down to avoid dirt.
 I like belts, they are cheap and easy to replace.
 As with the rack you will get speed and strength and very good accuracy.
 I recommend you to use belts for your first machine.
-I recommend using timing belt for your first machine.
 Belt machines runs smoother than a rack machine and I usually recommend timing belt before racks for machines under 1 meter.

 Protection against dirt = Very good